NUWCDIVNPT/stig-manager/clientV2/docs/app-management-appdata-import-export-implementation.md

 Selecting another file resets prior analysis.
 During upload, disable the button and hide/disable the close control.
 Stream every progress object into the status log, update table/row progress, show migrations separately, and only show **Done** after `status:"success"`.

-The legacy UI does not currently ask for a typed or second confirmation after analysis.
-A reimplementation should add an explicit confirmation stating that destination data will be overwritten and that the operation is non-transactional.
+The legacy UI does not ask for a second confirmation after analysis.
+The V2 page adds an explicit confirmation step (the `confirming` phase) stating that destination data will be overwritten and that the operation is non-transactional, and blocks in-app navigation and page unload while an upload is in progress.

 ## 9. Critical gotchas and failure modes